 12:00–1:30PM (1:00–2:30PM EST)

 The ANS Young Members Group presents Brookhaven National Laboratory.
 Read more...

 March 2, 2021

 Nuclear News Presents: A Look Back at the Fukushima Daiichi Accident

-A distinguished panel discuss the lessons we’ve learned, the decontamination and decommissioning approach, and future challenges.
-The panel, which features several principal members of the ANS Special Committee on Fukushima, also examines what the committee got right and what it got wrong in the Fukushima Daiichi report.
+A distinguished panel discussed the lessons we’ve learned, the decontamination and decommissioning approach, and future challenges.
+The panel, which featured several principal members of the ANS Special Committee on Fukushima, also examined what the committee got right and what it got wrong in the Fukushima Daiichi report.
 Read more...